-On December 3, 2021, the Company authorized a reverse stock split.
-Each existing share was split into 0.75 share of the Company's common stock.
-This reverse stock split caused the number of shares outstanding to decrease from 44,400,000 to 33,300,000.
+On December 3, 2021, the Company effected a reverse stock split, pursuant to which each existing share of common stock was split into 0.75 share of the Company's common stock.
+This reverse stock split caused the number of shares of common stock outstanding to decrease from 44,400,000 to 33,300,000.
 All per share amounts and number of shares in the consolidated financial statements and related notes have been retrospectively adjusted to reflect the reverse stock split.